-- Documentation of the specific services provided (including dates of service, description of procedure/service, amount charged). - The member's signed acknowledgement that he/she understands the service is not covered and he/she is financially liable for the services provided.
+- Documentation of the specific services provided (including dates of service, description of procedure/service, amount charged) - The member's signed acknowledgement that he/she understands the service is not covered and he/she is financially liable for the services provided

-Once the waiver is signed, the member must receive a copy of the signed waiver.
+The member must receive a copy of the signed waiver.
 A copy of the signed waiver must also be placed in the member's medical chart.